-- 1.1 As part of the Duty to Cooperate, Heads of Planning from across SCR meet on a regular basis to share information and expertise on strategic planning issues, as well as undertake joint pieces of work where these have been agreed as mutually beneficial. - 1.2 Their aim is to support the work of individual Local Planning Authorities and inform local decision making, with a view to also provide consistently high-quality planning services across the city region. - 1.3 Based on the outcomes of a recent workshop (involving representatives from the development sector and other stakeholders), the Heads of Planning Group have developed a joint work programme for the next 12 months (see Agenda Item 6).
+- 1.1 As part of the Duty to Cooperate, Heads of Planning from across SCR meet on a regular basis to share information and expertise on strategic planning issues, as well as undertake joint pieces of work where these have been agreed as mutually beneficial.
+Their aim is to support the work of individual Local Planning Authorities and inform local decision making, with a view to also provide consistently high-quality planning services across the city region. - 1.2 Based on the outcomes of a recent workshop (involving representatives from the development sector and other stakeholders), the Heads of Planning Group have developed a joint work programme for the next 12 months (see Agenda Item 6).
 An early output from the joint work is a draft Statement of Common Ground, to which each of the individual planning authorities and the Combined Authority would be key signatories.
+This report presents the draft Statement of Common Ground for consideration and agreement.